django-cms/djangocms-frontend/README.rst

 ========

 .. note::
     This is currently a proof of concept project.
-The project is not tested yet (in fact, tests do not run).
+Tests, e.g., do not reach a sufficient coverage yet.

 This project is in a early stage.
 All feedback is welcome!
-Please mail me at fsbraun(at)gmx.de
+Please mail me at fsbraun(at)gmx.de All contributions are welcome.

 ..
 Contributing
 .. ============